Announcing Best Life’s Energy Accelerator Program! Learn More

 Fun fact #1: the gut bacteria is established by age 3!

-The bad guys can be a host of different things like yeast, parasites, H.pylori, and potential pathogens.
-Many bacteria aren’t true pathogens but can become pathogenic if the conditions are just right.
-I typically see that the immune system gets suppressed by chronic stress, which negatively impacts the adrenals.
-With this immune suppression, the “potential” bad guys become “true” bad guys, starting to stir up trouble.[/vc_column_text][/vc_column][vc_column width=”1/2″][vc_single_image image=”13879″ img_size=”full” alignment=”center”][/vc_column][/vc_row][vc_row][vc_column][vc_column_text]And here’s an interesting thing: some patients I work with have terrible gut symptoms, like heartburn, constipation, bloating, or diarrhea.
-They’re all for gut testing and usually happy to have some answers.
-Often they’ve been to multiple doctors, and no cause for their symptoms has been found.
+And here’s an interesting thing: some patients I work with have terrible gut symptoms, like heartburn, constipation, bloating, or diarrhea.
+They’re all for gut testing and are usually happy to have some answers.
+Often, they’ve been to multiple doctors, and no cause for their symptoms has been found.
 It’s harder to convince my patients without overt gut symptoms of the importance of testing.
-But dysbiosis can also cause skin rashes, joint pain, inflammation, mood disorders, and even resistant weight loss. [/vc_column_text][/vc_column][/vc_row][vc_row content_placement=”middle”][vc_column width=”1/2″][vc_column_text]
+However, dysbiosis can also cause skin rashes, joint pain, inflammation, mood disorders, and even resistant weight loss.

 What causes dysbiosis?

 The first thing that can cause gut dysbiosis is SAD, which stands for (Standard American Diet).
-Most of my patients do a pretty good job improving their diets, but has this always been the case?
+Most of my patients do a good job improving their diets, but has this always been the case?
 Not for me.

-Most likely, there has been a time in your life where you didn’t eat so perfectly.
-Whether consuming heavily processed food, sugar, or refined vegetable oils, all three can lead to gut dysfunction and serve as fuel for the bad guys.[/vc_column_text][/vc_column][vc_column width=”1/2″][vc_single_image image=”13880″ img_size=”full” alignment=”center”][/vc_column][/vc_row][vc_row content_placement=”middle”][vc_column][vc_column_text]On the other hand, healthy and nourishing food, like high-quality, nutrient-dense proteins, healthy fats, and complex carbohydrates (think resistant starch), will fuel our body and fortify the good bacteria we need so our gut can thrive, not just survive.
+On the other hand, healthy and nourishing food, like high-quality, nutrient-dense proteins, healthy fats, and complex carbohydrates (think resistant starch), will fuel our body and fortify the good bacteria we need so our gut can thrive, not just survive.
 Remember that we also need to properly digest and absorb this healthy food as much as we need to eat it.
-(Stay tuned–more on this in a future post).
+(Stay tuned—more on this in a future post.)

-Stress is another big one when it comes to the causes of gut imbalance.
+Stress is another big cause of gut imbalance.
 This stems more from the adrenal glands.
-When they become dysregulated from chronic stress, they suppress the immune system and allow these “potential” pathogens to cause problems.[/vc_column_text][/vc_column][/vc_row][vc_row content_placement=”middle”][vc_column width=”1/2″][vc_column_text]
+When they become dysregulated from chronic stress, they suppress the immune system, allowing these “potential” pathogens to cause problems.

 What are the consequences of dysbiosis?